mein-lee/jekflix-template/_posts/2021-05-30-internship-at-amazon.md

 Overall, I learned so much cloud computing knowledge from my internship, and met many amazing people.
 The Leadership Principles that I have learned through the Amazonian experience have guided me to this day and will continue to benefit me in the future.
 (LPs are must-knows not just in Amazon interviews, but throughout your internship and career!)

 As the first intern cohort of AWS Malaysia, I am proud to have set the bar for future interns.
 My only feedback is that it could have been a more structured program.
-For example, a planned out 3-month project for the interns with set guidelines and expectations.
+For example, a planned out 3-month project for the interns with predefined guidelines and expectations.
 Regardless, the support and mentorship that I have received was phenomenal!
 Everyone works hard to be the best leaders in their role, but also geniunely wants to see each other succeed.

 That is all!
 If you would like to learn more about what I worked on during my internship, or would like to talk about anything else, please reach out to me!